Martin Luther King, Jr. once said, “We are not the makers of history. We are made by history.”

 This is a current events course that will focus on eight issues of concern to current US foreign policy, issues that represent foreign policy challenges of tomorrow.
 The topics of study will include: United States and rising global powers, Afghanistan/Pakistan, energy & the global economy, the Arctic, United States and Egypt, global food supply, Cuba after Castro, and universal human rights.
 Students will maintain websites devoted to one of the eight areas of study.

 History Department Faculty

-Mrs. Stack teaches ninth grade Human Geography and tenth grade West and the World.
-She also manages the Tenth Grade Program, which focuses on supporting students as they transition into young adults, using service learning as the vehicle to encourage their understanding of the bigger world and their place in the Gould community.
+Mrs. Stack teaches 10th grade West and the World and 11th grade U.S. History.
+She also manages the Tenth Grade Seminar Program, which focuses on supporting students as they transition into young adults, using service learning as the vehicle to encourage their understanding of the bigger world and their place in the Gould community.
 In all of Mrs. Stack’s classes and programs, her goal is to seamlessly incorporate technology, differentiation, the writing process, and focused discussion methods as part of the core curriculum.
-In addition to teaching, she is an advisor and helps with the Equestrian Team.
+In addition to teaching, she is an advisor and facilitates the Ski Patrol Program.
 Mrs. Stack lives off campus with her husband, Brian, their daughter, Gwen, and son, Preston.
-In her free time she enjoys being outside and playing with her children in the sandbox.
+In her free time she enjoys hiking, reading, knitting, and escaping to the coast in the summer.